vanioinformatika/spa/README.md

 ## Application code states

+There are 3 states of code: SRC, BUILD and DIST.

+ - SRC for developing and unit testing. (development)
+ - BUILD for integration testing and debugging. (staging)
+ - DIST for acceptance testing and production. (production)

 ### SRC for developing (TDD)

 Application source code for developing and unit testing, under __app, less, img and test dirs__